 The expected dates of bank and public holidays in Northern Ireland for this year, and the next year, are listed below.

-*In 2018, as St Patrick's Day falls on a Saturday, the holiday falls on the following Monday (19 March).
+***In 2020, as Boxing Day falls on a Saturday, the holiday is given as the following Monday (28 December 2020).

 Special bank holidays

 There are laws that allow the dates of bank holidays to be changed, or other holidays to be declared, for example to celebrate special occasions.

 As an employer, you don't have to provide paid leave on bank and public holidays, though many employers will provide this.
 Any right to time off or extra pay for working on a bank holiday depends on the terms of the contract of employment with your employees.

 For more information about paid leave, see know how much holiday to give your staff.